hyundai-robotics/doc-modbus/3-modbus-tcp/2-slave-setting.md

 ﻿# 3.2 Modbus slave setting

 Set on the **\[System > 2: Control parameter > 9: Network > 2: Service > 1: Modbus slave]** screen. <br>
-Up to three slaves can be used, and the current communication status can also be monitored. <br>
+Up to three slaves can be used using "+" button, and the current communication status can also be monitored. <br>
 When operating as a slave, the controller responds to master requests, so it operates only with the settings on the screen. <br>

 ![](../_assets/image30.png)